-No other drink quite compares to the mighty Martini and I had some fun finding out a few trivial pointers on this drink.
-After doing a minutes worth of research, I found out that the martini and I in fact share a bit of cultural roots.
+No other drink quite compares to the mighty Vodka Martini.
+I had some fun finding out a few trivial pointers on this drink.
+After doing a minutes worth of research, I found out that the Martini and I in fact share a bit of cultural roots.
 It seems the Martini was born in my home state of California back in the 1800’s.
 The legend has it, that it was born during the ‘Gold Rush’ era in northern California after a local miner ‘struck it rich with gold’ and called for his local saloon to make a celebratory drink for all to enjoy.
 Thus was the ignition of the Martini.
-Though James Bond has received most of the credit from adapting the conventional shaken, Gin Martini to the high-browed, stirred Vodka Martini, I’d say our weekend fest of Vodka Martini’s, stirred and dirty really hit the spot.
+James Bond has received most of the credit from adapting the conventional shaken, Gin Martini to the high-browed, stirred Vodka Martini.
+I would say our weekend fest of Vodka Martini’s, stirred and dirty really hit the spot.

 The next question is stirred or shaken.
-Again, according to my minutes worth of research, it seems that if you desire the drink quite cold and chilled, the best method is shaking it in ice.
+According to my research, it seems that if you desire the drink quite cold and chilled, the best method is shaking it in ice.
 The scientific reaction to the alcohol and liquids being shaken really stimulate the cold infusion.
 Our bartender opted for the 30 second mix, which he accurately timed.
 The result quite possibly was a gentler infusion of the vermouth, vodka, mashed olives and ice which wrapped their flavors around the other, all encouraged by the gentle 30 second stir.
-I really can’t say which method is better, so, try both, and in closing, my suggestion for optimal enjoyment of the perfect martini…-the dirtier, the better.
+I really can’t say which method is better, so try both.
+My suggestion for optimal enjoyment of the perfect Martini…-the dirtier, the better.

 Recipe: for individual measurements.

 - 8 oz Vodka figure about 2 oz. per person

 - 1 handful olives crushed and kept in juices

 - take your chilled glasses and begin to prepare and measure your vodka to the vermouth